encode/django-rest-framework/docs/index.rst

 The django-rest-framework project is hosted as a `mercurial repository on bitbucket <https://bitbucket.org/tomchristie/django-rest-framework>`_.

-To get a local copy of the repository either download the 0.1 release:
+To get a local copy of the repository either download the current release:

     `django-rest-framework-0.1.tar.gz <https://bitbucket.org/tomchristie/django-rest-framework/downloads/django-rest-framework-0.1.tar.gz>`_